rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 it would likely be the result of an error coming from the underlying operating system.
 If this instance of `io::Result` is an `Ok` value, `expect` will take the return value that `Ok` is holding and return just that value to you so you can use it.
-In this case, that value is the number of bytes in what the user this case, that value is the number of bytes in the user’s input.
+In this case, that value is the number of bytes in the user’s input.

 If you don’t call `expect`, the program will compile, but you’ll get a warning: